Joe Dante: 1970s

 After a stint as a film reviewer, Dante began his filmmaking apprenticeship in 1974 when producer Roger Corman offered him a job in the trailer-cutting department at New World Pictures, where he edited the trailers for such films as Cover Girl Models and Amarcord.
 Other established directors such as Francis Ford Coppola, Martin Scorsese and Peter Bogdanovich had already emerged from Corman's de-facto film school.

 In 1975, Dante moved up to directing when he collaborated with fellow Corman school alumni Allan Arkush to make the satirical exploitation film Hollywood Boulevard.
 The film was conceived when Corman made a bet that he could produce a movie within ten days on a budget of only $54,000.
-Although producer John Davison reported the budget was approximately $50,000, it was the cheapest made by New World Pictures.
+Although producer Jon Davison reported the budget was approximately $50,000, it was the cheapest made by New World Pictures.
 The filmmakers achieved this by coming up with a story about a B movie studio which could incorporate footage from other movies that Corman owned.

 Two years later, Dante directed Piranha, written by John Sayles.
 The film was shot in Texas "in a rush" on a budget of $600,000, and was considered quite ambitious for the time and cost.
 Dante, who was convinced the film would be a disaster, spent a month in the editing room.
 People came to visit him, but as Dante recalled he was in "such a fog" that he didn't even recognize who they were at first.
 The film won the attention of Steven Spielberg who, unbeknownst to Dante, prevented Universal from blocking the film's release, convincing them that Piranha was a parody and that it wasn't in competition with Jaws 2.

 In 1979, Dante directed some scenes of Rock 'n' Roll High School when Allan Arkush fell ill due to exhaustion, but remains uncredited.
 Dante also helped plot the premise of the film with Arkush.